Thehackerash/google_solution_challenge/README.md

 # google_solution_challenge
 # Urban Livability Prediction Project

+## future features
+- feedback form : asking for new features to be added from the user and priority list of features according to them for improving our formula of calculating livabilty index.
+- user profile
+- dynamic ranking of top 10 lists

 ## Overview

 Creating a model that predicts the livability of a city based on environmental changes, including land use, deforestation, urban expansion, and pollution indices.
 This project leverages real-time satellite data and machine learning techniques to provide valuable insights for urban planning and public awareness.